lovelesh-mis/MC11S/README.md

 MIS Electroncis MC11S Arduino Library
 ========================================

 This is the library for the Mysentech MC11S capacitive sensor with I<sup>2</sup>C interface.
+Borrowed heavily from [Sparkfun STHS34PF80 Arduino Library](https://github.com/sparkfun/SparkFun_STHS34PF80_Arduino_Library).

+Note: This library can be used as a reference for developing STMCubeIDE compatible driver that can work seamlessly with Arduino IDE.

 Repository Contents
 -------------------